-The Principal has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
+The Principal has the responsibility for giving suspensions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the Principal may permanently exclude a child.
-Fixed term exclusions above 5 days and permanent exclusion decisions are only taken after the Academy governors have been notified.
+Suspensions above 5 days and permanent exclusion decisions are only taken after the Academy Councillors have been notified.

-The role of Parents
+The role of parents

-The Academy works collaboratively with parents, so children receive consistent messages about how to behave at home and at the Academy.
+The School works collaboratively with parents, so children receive consistent messages about how to behave at home and at the School.